evhub/coconut/DOCS.md

 ### Backtick Calling

-Coconut allows for an alternative function-calling syntax, backtick calling, where a function is surrounded by backticks and then can have arguments, seperated by commas unless adjacent to the function, placed either behind it or in-front of it.
+Coconut allows for an alternative function-calling syntax, backtick calling, where a function is surrounded by backticks and then can have arguments, seperated by backticks unless adjacent to the function, placed either behind it or in-front of it.
 This allows for Haskell-style infix calling and space-seperated arguments.
-Backtick calling has a precedence equal to commas.
+Backtick calling has a precedence in-between chaining and piping.

 ##### Example

 Coconut:
 ```
-`f` (x `mod` 2), 5 == 1
+`f` (x `mod` 2) `5 == 1
 ```

 Python: